AlejandroNo4/HTML-CSS-Capstone/README.md

 ![screenshot](./app_screenshot.png)

 **This project is from the Microverses' HTML & CSS curriculum.**

-The goal was to build a page based on a website conference, following these instructions:
+It is a fictitious gameboard convention built mainly with HTML and CSS.
+It consists of three pages connected, as well as links that lead to external sites of interest.

+On the main page, you can find information about what is included in the fictitious pass, as well as the speakers which are actual game board designers.

+The "tickets" page is another layout where you can navigate through.
+In here, you can find a table where the user can choose which type of ticket wants to buy, as well as a form that them must fill with some required fields to finish the purchase or if them wants to participate in one of the tournaments.

+The third and last page built was the "About" page.
+It is a simple page where the user can find a description of the page as well as links to galleries from previous years about this convention.

+To build these pages bootstrap and flexbox were used mainly.

+The main objective of this project was to build these pages according to the design of a conference web page.

 - Follow the clients' colors, layouts, and design guidelines.
-- To have 3 pages as a minimum.
+- To have three pages as a minimum.
-- Responsiveness with one breakpoint
+- Responsiveness with one breakpoint (at 768px).

-Besides the style, it was made to apply all the knowledge and techniques acquired during the past projects, which are mentioned below.
+## This ptoject is based on this design https://www.behance.net/gallery/29845175/CC-Global-Summit-2015

-Here is the link to the original page https://www.behance.net/gallery/29845175/CC-Global-Summit-2015 The Author of this page is [Cindy Shin](https://www.behance.net/adagio07)
+## The Author of the original design is [Cindy Shin](https://www.behance.net/adagio07)

 ## Built With